 Of the species included within the analysis only 14 species had a diet completely matching that of the LD50 model their venom was tested on, i.e. the LD50 of a species with a diet including 100% mammals tested using a mouse model.
 Most species in the dataset had a diet with a least some component not matching the LD50 model as reflected by a median evolutionary distance of 211.3 million years between the common ancestors of the dietary taxa and the LD50 species.
 In all models species LD50 increased with mean phylogenetic distance between the diet and the LD50 model with snake species with diets phylogentically close to the LD50 model species hence having higher potencies (table 2; tableA2-3; Figure 1B).
 From the main model, after back transforming the mean centred log10 value, LD50 was found to increase by 1.44 for every 100 million years between the species in the diet and that of the LD50 model.
 This was after correcting for LD50 injection route were intravenous and Intraperitoneal routes were found to have lower LD50 values in comparison to a subcutaneous route (table 2; tableA2-3).

 Figure 1.
 (A) Relationship between log10 mass (g) against log10 venom volume (mg).
 Red points and fitted line (intercept = -0.58, slope = 0.0016) represent species in 2D habitats and the blue points and fitted line (intercept = -1.14, slope = 0.75) represent species in 3D habitats.
 Hollow points represent silhouette species which are from left to right Atractaspis bibronii; Emydocephalus annulatus; Naja_melanoleuca; Agkistrodon piscivorus; Ophiophagus hannah.
-(B) Mean phylogenetic distance between diet specie and LD50 model (Myr) and log10 LD50 against log10 venom volume (mg) (intercept = -0.58, slope = 0.75).
+(B) Mean phylogenetic distance between diet species and LD50 model (Myr) and log10 LD50 against log10 venom volume (mg) (intercept = -0.58, slope = 0.75).
 Hollow points represent silhouette species which are from left to right; Bungarus multicinctus; Oxyuranus microlepidotus; Echis carinatus; Causus rhombeatus.

 Table 2.
 Estimates and higher and lower 95% credibility intervals (CI) for LD50 and mean volume.
 Fixed factors include mass; LD50 method (subcutaneous (SC), intravenous (IV), intrapulmonary (IP) and intramuscular (IM)); habitat dimensionality (Dim- 2D and 3D); Presence of eggs in diet (Eggs in Diet) and the mean phylogenetic distance between diet species and the LD50 model (Diet-LD50 Dist).
 The random terms and the co-variance (CV) between LD50 and volume are also presented.
 The model was run with 12,000,000 iterations with a 2,000,000 burn-in and a thinning of 5000.